Bagno di Romagna

-Step by step, you will come across civil buildings such as the Palazzo del Capitanothe fulcrum of political power since the Middle Ages and evidence of the long domination of Florence over this part of Romagna.
+The itinerary starts from the small village of Bagno di Romagna, able to give, with its network of paths, wonderful views.
+Step by step, you will come across civil buildings such as the Palazzo del Capitano, the center of political power since the Middle Ages and testimony to the long domination of Florence over this part of Romagna.

+After a road that climbs between the characteristic "marl", you will reach the area of Monte Fumaiolo, on the border with Tuscany and Marche.
+Once again you will come across a disruptive nature, animated by ridges and beech forests, which can be traversed by mountain bike.
 You will climb to the top of one of the most fascinating peaks of the Apennines and right here you will find the source of the Tiber, the “river sacred to the destinies of Rome”.